johnthagen/python-blueprint/README.md

 > Looking for a vivid dark color scheme for PyCharm?
 > Try [One Dark theme](https://plugins.jetbrains.com/plugin/11938-one-dark-theme).

-To configure [PyCharm](https://www.jetbrains.com/pycharm/) and newer to align to the code style used in this project:
+To configure [PyCharm](https://www.jetbrains.com/pycharm/) to align to the code style used in this
+project:

 - Settings | Search "Hard wrap at" (Note, this will be automatically set by [`.editorconfig`](./.editorconfig))